ssamot/ce888/suggestions.md

 ### Bootstrapping for polling

 It has been hypothesised that recent (repeated) poll failures have to do with three key assumptions a) that the "undecided" crowd will invariably move towards the status quo b) that voters are not lying on purpose or out of fear c) that no section of the demographic is completely missing from the poll.
-This project will try to align polling results with demographic data using a biased version of bootstrapping, where one should try to sample (and thus present to a learning algorithm) sampling points according to how often we assume they occur in the general population.
+This project will try to align polling results with demographic data using a biased version of bootstrapping, where one should try to re-sample (and thus present to a learning algorithm) sampling points according to how often we assume they occur in the general population.

 **References:**